Case Title: GROSSMONT

 however.

-AFT is organizing a campaign to decertify United Faculty as
+AFT is organizing a campaign to decertify United

-the faculty's labor representative.
+Faculty as the faculty's labor representative.

-“We're hopeful that we'll be the bargaining agency in that
+“We're hopeful that we'll be the bargaining agency in

-education-friendly trustees that want to put students first on
+three education-friendly trustees that want to put

-that board,” AFT President Jim Mahler said.
+students first on that board,” AFT President Jim Mahler

-United Faculty President Zoe Close calls the AFT plan a
+United Faculty President Zoe Close calls the AFT plan

-hostile attack on the independent union.
+a hostile attack on the independent union.

 Both unions claim Rosinski as their candidate.